groupdocs/groupdocs-blog-content/Groupdocs.Blog/2013-09-24-how-to-build-sharepoint-document-viewer-using-groupdocs-viewer-for-net/index.md

 url: /2013/09/24/how-to-build-sharepoint-document-viewer-using-groupdocs-viewer-for-net/
 author: 'Denis Gvardionov'
 summary: ''
-tags: ['GroupDocs Viewer', 'GroupDocs Viewer for .NET', 'SharePoint', 'zArchive']
+tags: ['GroupDocs Viewer for .NET', 'SharePoint', 'zArchive']
+categories: ['GroupDocs.Viewer Product Family']
 ---

 When we released [GroupDocs.Viewer for .NET](http://groupdocs.com/dot-net/document-viewer-library), we got lots of questions from SharePoint users about whether it could be used to build a SharePoint document viewer.
 Finally, the answer is yes: our online document viewer allows integration with SharePoint web applications.
 Moreover, SharePoint websites using GroupDocs.Viewer for .NET can also be used for cross-domain document viewing. \[caption id="attachment\_3916" align="alignnone" width="600"\]![How to Build a SharePoint Document Viewer Using GroupDocs.Viewer for .NET](https://blog.groupdocs.com/wp-content/uploads/sites/4/2013/09/GD_VWR_SharePoint_02.png)\[/caption\] Just follow these simple step-by-step instructions to embed our online document viewer in your SharePoint websites as a Web Part: **Requirements**